 No Smoking and Less Drinking

 Drinking too much alcohol is also a risk factor for fractures and osteoporosis.
-Even minor intoxication can be associated with an increased risk of suffering from a fall when you’re older.
+In addition, drinking makes you unsteady on your feet, which means you’re more likely to fall and break a bone.
 The best way of reducing the risk here is to stick to the government’s recommended alcohol limit of no more than 14 units per week.

 Plenty of Sunshine

 We know that vitamin D is important for bone strength.
 Luckily, you can get most of the vitamin D you need from sunlight in summer months.
 From late March to late September, make sure to spend plenty of time in daylight – a lunchtime walk is a great start.